AD0MZ/All-Band-Adjustable-Dipole/README.md

 # Finished Product and APP!
 - Antenna Winch on Tripod Mount.
-  - Also can use a 1 inch pole mount accesory.
+  - Can Hang From a Rope or Use the Pole Mount Accesory.
 - Node-Red Dashboard APP.
 On Pixel 3 (Medium sized phone).

 ![All Band Adjustable Dipole](Collateral/27.%20%20Winch-and-APP-BlueBG-Small.png)